-For more information about these programs, visit the timca website at www.everettcc. edu/timca
+For more information about these programs, visit the arts website at www.everettcc.edu/arts or call 425-388-9501 or email arts@everettcc.edu.

 Learning Communities

 Looking for a personalized educational experience?
 An experience where you can connect the dots between your interests, your skills, and a variety of courses?
 Learning Communities offer a unique chance to achieve several goals at once in a supportive learning environment.